About This Guide

 Online learning is also being leveraged by districts to provide professional development opportunities for school personnel.
 Through online learning, districts are finding solutions that limit the amount of time teachers have to be out of the classroom, as well as individualizing the professional learning opportunities to align with the professional development needs of each staff member.

 Students take online courses for a variety of reasons.
-As outlined in a blog post by Michigan Virtual Learning Research Institute®(2017), online learning is being used with K-12 students to:
+As outlined in the Michigan Virtual Student Guide to Online Learning, online learning is being used with K-12 students to:

 - Expand the range of courses available to students beyond what a single school can offer;